HARI-SREE-S-A/HARI-SREE-S-A/README.md

 - 👋 Hi, I’m @HARI-SREE-S-A
 - 👀 I’m interested in ...giving intelligence for machines
-- 🌱 I’m currently learning ...Machine Learning
+- 🌱 I’m currently learning ...Machine Learning - Vision
 - 💞️ I’m looking to collaborate on ...A self sustaining AI
 - 📫 How to reach me ...getharisree@outlook.com

 <!---